Clive James: Political views

 James's political views were prominent in much of his later writing.
 While critical of communism for its tendency towards totalitarianism, he identified with the left for much of his life.
 In a 2006 interview in The Sunday Times, James said of himself: "I was brought up on the proletarian left, and I remain there.
 The fair go for the workers is fundamental, and I don't believe the free market has a mind."
-In a speech given in 1991, he criticised privatisation: "The idea that Britain's broadcasting system—for all its drawbacks one of the country's greatest institutions—was bound to be improved by being subjected to the conditions of a free market: there was no difficulty in recognising that notion as politically illiterate.
+In a speech given in 1991, he criticised privatisation, saying: "The idea that Britain's broadcasting system—for all its drawbacks one of the country's greatest institutions—was bound to be improved by being subjected to the conditions of a free market: there was no difficulty in recognising that notion as politically illiterate.
 But for some reason people did have difficulty in realising that it was economically illiterate too."
 In 2001, James identified as a liberal social democrat.

 His later views were more commonly aligned with the political right.
 James strongly supported the 2003 invasion of Iraq, saying in 2007 that "the war only lasted a few days" and that the continuing conflict in Iraq was "the Iraq peace".
 He also wrote that it was "official policy to rape a woman in front of her family" during Saddam Hussein's regime and that women have enjoyed more rights since the invasion.
 In 2017, James contributed a chapter to a book on climate change published by the Institute of Public Affairs, advocating climate denialism.

 Describing religions as "advertising agencies for a product that doesn't exist", James was an atheist and saw it as the default and obvious position.
 He was also a patron of the Burma Campaign UK, an organisation that campaigns for human rights and democracy in Burma.